-23. Petitions
+20. Petitions

-A person may lodge a petition with Council, provided that and if the petition is lodged one week 10 business days prior to the next Council meeting it will be included in the Council agenda for that meeting.
-If a petition is lodged less than 10 business days prior to a Council meeting, the petition will be included in the next Council agenda.
+A person may lodge a petition with Council, provided that if the petition is lodged one week prior to the next Council Meeting it will be included in the Council agenda for that meeting.

 A person lodging a petition is to ensure that the petition contains: